• Skip to primary navigation

 Blanch the Broccoli

-• Remove crown and submerge in ice cold water for 5-minutes
+• Remove crown and submerge in ice water for 5-minutes

-• Once cooled, remove stalk (if applicable) and cut florets into bite sized pieces; set aside
+• Once cooled, remove, pat dry with paper towel and cut florets into bite sized pieces; set aside

 Make the Salad